syntatis/howdy-open-ai/README.md

 # ✨ Howdy, OpenAI

-> [!CAUTION]
+> [!NOTE]
-> This project is still under active development.
-It's not quite ready for production use *yet*.
+> The project is now in beta and ready for testing.
+We'd love to hear your input, so feel free to report any issues or suggest enhancements.

 A WordPress plugin starter kit with **[OpenAI PHP Client](https://github.com/openai-php)**.